mtumilowicz/js-nodejs-websocket-workshop/README.md

 ## digression
 ### long polling
 1. server holds the request open
-1. waiting for state change (new data emerges)
+1. waiting for a state change (e.g. new data emerges)
 1. push response to the client
 1. when client receives response - it immediately sends another request and whole process repeats

-* it is not scalable: to maintain the session state for a given client, that state must either:
+* drawback - it is not scalable: to maintain the session state for a given client, that state must either:
-    * be sharable among all servers behind a load balancer – significant architectural complexity
+    * must be sharable among all servers behind a load balancer – significant architectural complexity
     * or subsequent client requests within the same session must be routed to the same server to which their original request was processed - contradiction of load-balancing

 ### http2 push notifications
 * is a concept which allows the server to respond to a request with more than one response